liam-wiltshire/talks/hackthesystem/content.md

 ???

+- Again, there is a reliance here on a piece of user information - unless we tell php it's an archive using the phar:// warpper, which came from the user-provided query string, we wouldn't be able to exploit that.
+- But, the potentially is pretty bad - now, consider how it could get worse!
-- Imagine you have an app that uploads an image and saves the filename, then later on that image is processed by a scheduled task
+  - Imagine you have an app that uploads an image and saves the filename, then later on that image is processed by a scheduled task.
-   - You might assume the data in the database is fine, but do you know it is validated at creation?
+    - Perhaps you didn't write the original code that adds the image to the database - do you know if it was validated?
+Perhaps it wasn't, and now the filename in the DB is phar:// something?
-- Even worse if your scheduled tasks run as root - I've seen (and done!) plenty of cron tasks as root before I understood how bad it could be - you've just given the hacker full root access!
+  - Now, who here has ever run a cron job as root? (raise hand)
+  - You've just given full root access to your attacker!

 ---